 Students with a student visa need to collect their visa card (Biometric Residence Permit) as soon as they arrive in Oxford.
-The cards must be collected from either the Post Office in St Aldate’s or the College, according to the choice you made on your visa application form.
+The cards must be collected from the Post Office in St Aldate’s.
 You will not be able to enroll at Reuben until you have collected your card if you require a visa.

 Registration with Police

 If you are required by your visa conditions to register with the police, you must do so within 7 days of arriving in the UK.

 The Oxford University Newcomers' Club is run by volunteers whose aim is to help the newly-arrived partners of visiting scholars, graduate students and newly appointed academic and administrative members of the University to settle in and to provide an opportunity to meet people in Oxford.
 They arrange social events and outings, keep-fit courses, social meet-ups including those with children, and have an equipment store.
 See the website for further information.

 All new students on degree-bearing courses will be required to matriculate (those who have previously matriculated at Oxford, for a prior degree, are however not entitled to do so).
 Matriculation is a formal ceremony marking your admission to the University of Oxford and, as with in-person exams, will require participants to wear full academic dress (known as sub-fusc).